Home » Repurposed Furniture » Upholstered Twin Headboard Bench

 Prepare to Upholster Twin Headboard Bench

-I used a twin egg crate memory foam for this bench.
-This was given to me by my aunt.
+I used twin egg crate memory foam for this bench, which my aunt gave to me.
 I try to keep costs down wherever I can!

-Wanting to have at least three thicknesses of padding, I had to cut it several ways, so I made sure that the pieces that were cut were lined up differently on each layer.
+Wanting to have at least three thicknesses of padding, I had to cut it several ways, so I ensured the cut pieces were lined up differently on each layer.
 The top layer was a complete piece.

 Spray Adhesive is Handy for Upholstering Headboard Benches